Tuesday, January 28, 2014

-But probably the most notable storm I've been in was Hurricane Fran, in October, 1973.
-I was living and working on a ship at that time -- the T.S.M.Y.
-Apollo, with master mariner L. Ron Hubbard at the command.
+But probably the most notable storm I've been in was a huge hurricane.
 It was an incredible experience.
 We were sailing amongst the Açores islands at the time, and spent three days going up and down the lee side of the islands while the hurricane passed over.
 We had a few crew members ashore and so had to stay in the area.

 We never did worry about a thing, though.
-Despite the wildness of the screaming wind and the magnificent waves and the mess of it all, we had Mr. Hubbard "at the helm" (no, he wasn't steering, but he was in charge).
-With years of experience as a master mariner in the Navy and in the Explorers Club and I don't know where else, he got us through it without blinking an eye.
+Despite the wildness of the screaming wind and the magnificent waves and the mess of it all, we had a captain with years of experience as a master mariner, and he got us through it without blinking an eye.

 It was absolutely awesome.

 When we first arrived in St. Charles, we stayed for a few weeks in the beautiful Hotel Baker.
 It was a very classy place, with a live elevator operator, a very old fellow by the name of George Washington Carver.
 He and I had the same birthday !
 And I celebrated my birthday while we were there.
 I used to go into the fancy ballroom and play their piano.